 by the way, there were very FEW FM stations, FM was a new frontier.

-the first stereo FM broadcast happed one year earlier in june 1961..
+the very first FM stereo broadcast was in 1961..

-I got one of those Popular Electronics SWL calls WPEØANT..
+I had one of those Popular Electronics SWL calls, WPEØANT..

 WNØDYU - 1962, Hallicrafters HT-40 &